merovex-press/benwilson.io-old/content/posts/2022-02-13-heartbeat-2022-02/index.md

 **What do you read?** I will wrap up the first quartet of the Postal Marines this year.
 After that, I have 12 more in the series I could write.
 I am also looking for a new author or series to read.
 Let me know what you are interested in, and I'll give it a look.

-Thank you for continuing to follow.
 I'll see you again in late March.